 Privacy, proper lighting, a comfortable chair, and ample room for your files and technology will breed productivity.
 Make sure you have a full water bottle on your desk in the morning so that you can stay hydrated throughout the day.
 And keep things organized — in my opinion, clutter-free is the way to be!

 In the absence of face-to-face human interactions that come with the traditional workplace, find ways to connect with people.
-Set up a virtual coffee hour or lunch break.
-Revive the old-fashioned art of calling someone on the phone just to check in and catch up!
+Set up a virtual coffee hour or lunch break as part of your work-from-home routine.
+Revive the old-fashioned art of calling someone on the phone just to check in and catch up.

 The energy we get from our relationships can help generate creativity and keep us feeling nourished.

-If you feel overwhelmed or burned out, you may need to take a ‘mental health’ day.
+If you feel overwhelmed or burned out during your work-from-home weeks, you may need to take a ‘mental health’ day.
 Just because you’re working from home doesn’t mean you can’t take time for yourself.

 When you need to do so, be sure to set up your ‘out of office’ notification, let your team know, and then figure out what will most revitalize you — whether it’s a relaxing hike to a vista, a picnic with your family, or a movie marathon from your couch — be good to yourself.
 You’ll be most productive when you’re feeling healthy on every level!